An Abbreviated Selection of Russ's Successful Trial Verdicts Through the Years

 United States District Court, Western District of Missouri

-Russ Schenewerk has served as the City Attorney for Kimberling City, Missouri since 2013.
+Russ Schenewerk has served as the City Attorney for Kimberling City, Missouri from 2013-2020.
 He also accepts assignments as a Court-Appointed Special Prosecutor for Taney County, Missouri, where he has successfully prosecuted high-profile and sensitive theft cases.
 After being licensed in Missouri for many years, he was sworn in as a member of the Arkansas Bar in 2014.
 In 2014 and 2015, Russ served as President of the Taney County Bar Association and assisted the Bar in raising money for needy local families at Christmas and coordinated continuing legal education sessions for local attorneys.

 Before leaving for law school, Russ was a commercial real estate appraiser for the Missouri State Tax Commission and worked at one time or another in at least 85 of the 114 counties in Missouri.
 He began his legal career with Nodiff and Ellis, a St. Louis law firm that was widely known for its expertise in condominium and community association law.